Dyneema and Not Dying

 intact.
 I don't really consider this a failure of the termination,

 since the failure of the tested knot was the actual cause.

-If you must connect the ends of two strands terminated as above (e.g. for a long save-you-butt rap), you might consider tying an EDK just below the terminations (LEFT side in photo above).
+If you must connect the ends of two strands terminated as above (e.g. for a long save-you-butt rap), the first option is to hitch the two eyes, with a girth-hitch (what sailors call a cow hitch), but that might get tiresome with 100’ of rope.
+You might consider tying an EDK just below the terminations (LEFT side in photo above).
 You will reduce the strength of the double-strand to ~1700 lbs, and the knot will be hard to untie after loading.
 EDKs are supposedly prone to inversion; I if I try to invert the EDK by hand, it hits the wide terminations and stops.
 That would probably be the point of failure in a pull tests, where the rope would simply break.
-You could girth hitch the connections, if you made the loops softer, but that might get tiresome with 100’ of rope.
 My preference would be to connect the loops with a screwgate or dual-gate biner.

 course, you can buy sheathed Dyneema; some canyoneering ropes have